DynamicsShop/SD-Case-Manager/SD-Case-Manager-Release-Notes.md

 - AppSource App - The UI and Setup in SD Case Manager was reviewed and streamlined.
 All pages were reviewed for UI improvements.

 - AppSource App - Various changes were made to the Case Card.
 Changes were made to FastTabs, field placement and tooltips in the Case Card.
 A View Comments action was added.
-Also, users can now send Emails from the Case Card using Email Templates.
+Also, users can now send emails from the Case Card using Email Templates.

 - AppSource App - A number of changes were made to the Case List.
 The order of the columns was changed and a freeze frame was added.
 The Type on the Contacts flowfield was removed and all Case Contacts are now showing here and in the Case Contacts FactBox.